Gordon College logo

 The Tupper Writing Center

 The Tupper Writing Center is open!
-Come see us in our new location: Jenks 420.
+We are in Jenks 422.

-You can also do a walk-in tutorial if staff are not already conducting a tutorial.
-Keep in mind that making an appointment secures your time slot.
+You can also do a walk-in appointment, but making appointment secures your time.

 Anyone who says writing is easy is selling you a book you don’t want to buy.